ncls-brn/ncls-brn/README.md

   <body>

     - 🔭 I’m currently working for MM as a CISO assistant.
-    - 🌱 I’m currently learning python,JavaScript, React, Vue, Golang, Git, method EBIOS RM etc
+    - 🌱 I’m currently learning C, python, JavaScript, React, Vue, Golang, Git, method EBIOS RM etc
     - 👯 I’m looking to collaborate on projects related to web development, cybersecurity and open source.
     - 🤔 I'm looking to develop my skills in the field of code and to share the experience and knowledge of this exciting world.